Virginia Bar

 1993.11.01 (Virginia Bar [James McCauley] to Anthony OConnell, in part)

 "Finally, you indicate that Mr. White, over a period of seven years, has made defamatory and divisive statements which you consider to be far more damaging than the issue regarding the real estate settlement.
 The Code of Professional Responsibility does not proscribe defamatory statements by an attorney, and our office is not the appropriate forum to investigate or prosecute your claim.
 If you feel that you have been defamed or libeled by the Respondent, then your remedy is to file a civil action, but a Bar complaint is not an appropriate vehicle to resolve that issue.
+I am truly sorry that I cannot advance your claims .or interest, however, I must stand on my original decision to dismiss your complaint.
+I trust that you will appreciate my explanation, although you disagree with it.

 Very truly yours,"